pivotal-cf/docs-pks/mp2p-migration-concepts.hbs.md

 Verify your cluster cluster certificates, including the NSX certificate, are valid for the entire duration of your TKGI MP2P Migration before starting MP2P Migration.
 * When planning your TKGI MP2P Migration, include redefining firewall rules in your cluster promotion procedure:
   - **Distributed Firewall (DFW)**: See [Dealing with DFW Sections Created by NSX Admin](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/event-catalog/3-1/nsx-container-plugin-for-kubernetes-and-tanzu-application-service/migrating-ncp-clusters-and-foundations-to-policy/dealing-with-dfw-sections-created-by-nsx-admin-new.html) in the VMware NSX Container Plugin documentation.
-  - **Gateway Firewall (GFW)**: Review firewall rules or set T0 rules to `BYPASS` as described in [Migrating NCP Clusters and TAS Foundations to Policy](https://techdocs.broadcom.com/de/de/vmware-cis/nsx/event-catalog/4-2/nsx-container-plugin-for-kubernetes-and-tanzu-application-service/migrating-ncp-clusters-and-foundations-to-policy.html)  in the VMware NSX Container Plugin documentation.
+  - **Gateway Firewall (GFW)**: Review firewall rules or set T0 rules to `BYPASS` as described in [Migrating NCP Clusters and {{ vars.app_runtime }} Foundations to Policy](https://techdocs.broadcom.com/de/de/vmware-cis/nsx/event-catalog/4-2/nsx-container-plugin-for-kubernetes-and-tanzu-application-service/migrating-ncp-clusters-and-foundations-to-policy.html)  in the VMware NSX Container Plugin documentation.

 ### <a id="during"></a> During MP2P Migration